We’ve heard it – content is king.

 The key is to make your blog purpose statement simple and compact.

-Remove complex details and stick to the simple – try to fix 1-2 issues in your content.
+Remove complex details and stick to the simple.
+Try to fix just 1 – 2 issues in your article.
 Then, dive deep.

 The key here is to be thorough and answer all possible questions a user might have regarding the topic you’re writing about.